natstar93/CV/README.md

 # Natalie Akam

+Full stack Javascript developer who loves delivering brilliant features and writing clean, well tested code.
+I graduated from one of London's top development bootcamps in 2015 and have so far enjoyed a successful and varied career at Trainline working on many aspects of web development.
+I'm looking for a role that builds on my previous experience and allows me to work in an Agile environment with people who care about delivering good quality software projects.

 ## Development Skills

 - React, Redux, Node, ES6, Flow, Typescript, LESS, CSS, CSS in JS, Webpack
-- Jest, Enzyme, Mocha
+- Jest, Enzyme, Mocha, Chai, Webdriverio, Puppeteer

 ## Experience

 ### Trainline (December 2015 - Present)

 **Developer**
-- Working mainly on a greenfield React project
-- Pairing with other team members in person and remotely with a team in Porto
+- Building the My Account and My Bookings applications from scratch and contributing to a new stateful login & customer migration form.
+Delivering responsive UI which is compatible with the required browsers using polyfills and transpiling with babel.
+Fetching data from APIs and transforming data from our BFF (Backend for Frontend) layer.
+Creating internal APIs and working with Redux, epics and redux form.
-- Handling features end-to-end, from planning & estimating through to Production deployment & monitoring (New Relic, Kibana)
+- Delivering features end to end, from planning and estimating through to Production deployment.
-- Committed to writing robust unit tests and improving e2e test automation
-- Responsible for out of hours support
+- Working with New Relic and Kibana to set up and improve application monitoring and error logging.
+Responsible for out of hours support.
+- Pairing with team members of all levels in London and remotely with developers in Porto.
+- Ensuring good code coverage and writing meaningful unit tests.
+Writing automated acceptance tests and configuring them to run in BrowserStack and upon TeamCity deployments.
+- Mentoring a junior backend developer which has involved holding regular catch ups, pairing on katas and teaching TDD.
+Helping out at Code First Girls and Codebar.
+- Improving our Agile practices, temporarily taking on the role of scrum master
-- Organising and presenting at the yearly Trainline Tech Summit
+- Organising and presenting at the yearly Trainline Tech Summit.
+Presenting at meetups and at product demos.
-- Coaching/mentoring

 ### Makers Academy (September 2015 - November 2015)